LQF2020/node-restful-api-swagger/README.md

 # Node-Restful-API-Swagger

-## Abstract

-This is A node.js based RESTful API project, with multiple functions like User Signup and Login, generate Api accessToken, create/update/get/delete products and orders.
+This is A node.js based RESTful CURD demo project, providing general functions like User Signup and Login, APIs Authorization , using RESTful apis to create/update/get/delete products and orders.

-## Knowledge Cover
+# Knowledge Cover

 -   Swagger & OpenApi 3.0
 -   Node.js